Tiebreak: Official Game of the ATP and WTA

 Tiebreak: Official game of the ATP and WTA is a tennis video game, developed by Big Ant Studios and published by Nacon.
 It was released on August 22, 2024.
 The finalized cover features Novak Djokovic and Coco Gauff.

 Development

 The game was developed by Big Ant Studios and published by Nacon.
 Big Ant Studios had previously developed the AO Tennis video games, along with Tennis World Tour 2.
 The game was released in early access in January 2024.

 Gameplay

 Gameplay features a career mode with 90 official tournaments to choose from, a "Novak Djokovic Slam Challenge", and a creator mode that allows players to design their own tennis courts and stadiums.

 Roster

-Over 120 players are available to choose from, including Jannik Sinner, Carlos Alcaraz, Novak Djokovic, Roger Federer, Rafael Nadal, Taylor Fritz, Daniil Medvedev, Andy Murray, Ben Shelton, Coco Gauff, Naomi Osaka, Jasmine Paolini, Aryna Sabalenka, Maria Sharapova, Iga Swiatek and many others.
+The Tiebreak: Official game of the ATP and WTA roster consists of 160 players to choose from, including Jannik Sinner, Carlos Alcaraz, Novak Djokovic, Roger Federer, Rafael Nadal, Taylor Fritz, Daniil Medvedev, Andy Murray, Ben Shelton, Coco Gauff, Naomi Osaka, Jasmine Paolini, Aryna Sabalenka, Maria Sharapova, Iga Swiatek and many others listed below.